pe2kmv/svxsds/README.md

 __port__: Path to the serial device (ttyAMA0 = serial port via RPi GPIO, ttyUSBx = USB level converter)

 __speed__: Serial speed of the radio as set via CPS

+## Change APRS settings over the air
+1 Start the text message with #A followed by a space to flag an APRS settings command 1 settext [new APRS beacon text]: this command changes the APRS beacon text to the string between the square brackets.
+Example: '#A settext Hello out there' changes the beacon text to 'Hello out there'

 ## Work in progress
 * APRS Status integration